It used to be that old people lived wherever they lived – and that was that.

 Now there are choices.
 So many choices you could have a multiple strokes just thinking about them.

 There’s staying put (aka aging in place) where you don’t go anywhere and you’re taken care of by people or robots.
-Or you can move to an adult community which are no different than old-fashioned retirement communities except they have internet and yoga mats.
+Or you can move to one of thousands of adult communities that are no different than old-fashioned retirement communities except they have internet and yoga mats.
 Or you can buy/rent a house/condo with a few friends and do a Golden Girls/Boys/Boys & Girls thing.
 Or you can buy a motor home, drive it around for a few years until you get bored, then park it somewhere.
 Or you can purchase a ready-made tiny house and have a helicopter dump it in one of your children’s backyards.

 The possibilities are endless until the end.